 - Professional doctorate programmes include some taught elements in addition to the research dissertation.
 Practice varies but typically professional doctorates include postgraduate study equivalent to a minimum of three full-time calendar years with level 7 study representing no more than one-third of this. - Integrated Master's degree programmes typically include study equivalent to at least four full-time academic years, of which study equivalent to at least one full-time academic year is at level 7.
-Thus study at Bachelor's level is integrated with study at Master's level and the programmes are designed to meet the level 6 and level 7 qualification descriptors in full.
+Thus study at Bachelor's level is integrated with study at Master's level and the programmes are designed to meet the level 6 and level 7 qualification descriptors in full. - See www.qaa.ac.uk/ASSURINGSTANDARDSANDQUALITY/QUALIFICATIONS/Pages/Statement-on-the-PGCE-Qualification.aspx - Higher National Certificates (HNCs) are positioned at level 4, to reflect typical practice among higher education awarding bodies that award HNC under license from Edexcel.

-Outcomes was processives are the methods our welf-editation assessment panet use to fudge applications for accreditation.
+Outcomes-based procedures are the methods our Accreditation Assessment Panel use to judge applications for accreditation.
 Graduates of these courses meet our learning outcomes within the specified criteria upon graduation.